 Stormwater drawing: Fish symbols for catchpits

-Refer to Section 8 Acceptable products on page 350 for list of permitted precast components.Cycle Friendly grates
+Refer to Acceptable Products List 2022 for the list of acceptable precast components.

 Outlets and inlets

 Accepted structures must be constructed at the inlets and outlets of pipelines.

 Where a pipeline discharges into a natural or constructed waterway, consideration must be given to energy dissipation or losses, erosion control and land instability.
 This is usually achieved by an appropriately designed headwall.
 Refer to the Regional Council.